harrymt/web_playground/README.md

 # To build this project

 - First clone the project, and do `npm install`
-- Then run the server via `node server`
+- Then run the server via `node bin/www`
 - Goto localhost:3000

 # Setup

 Install [sqlite3](https://www.sqlite.org/download.html) and add it to your PATH.

-# TODO

-- Use express js templates: https://expressjs.com/en/4x/api.html#res.render

 # General / Report